 Teaching at The Duston School is underpinned by a commitment to cognitive science and explicit instruction.
 The curriculum is carefully sequenced so that knowledge builds incrementally from Year R to Year 13.
 In the primary phase, there is a heavy emphasis on early literacy and numeracy, with a structured approach to phonics that ensures pupils are ready for the more complex demands of Key Stage 2.

-In the secondary phase, the EBacc (English Baccalaureate) subjects are prioritised, with 24% of pupils achieving a grade 5 or above across this suite of subjects.
+In the secondary phase, the EBacc (English Baccalaureate) subjects are prioritised, with 26.7% of pupils achieving a grade 5 or above across this suite of subjects and an EBacc average point score of 4.7.
 The school employs subject specialists who are encouraged to share their passion for their disciplines.
 Classroom practice often involves regular retrieval practice and low-stakes testing to ensure that knowledge is embedded in long-term memory.
 The latest Ofsted inspection, which rated the school Good, confirmed that teachers have high expectations and that the curriculum is well-planned to support student progress.

 While university is the most common route, the school also supports diverse pathways.
 3% of leavers entered apprenticeships, and 23% moved directly into employment, reflecting the school's focus on employability skills.
 The Duston Way extends to career guidance, with a dedicated team helping students navigate UCAS applications and employer interviews.